Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 }
 ```

-## Join an existing allocation
+## Join an allocated Relay server

+To join a allocated Relay server, the following must be true:
+* The host of the game has created a Relay allocation.
+* The client has received a join code.

-The host of your game created a Relay allocation, and your client has received its [join code](https://docs.unity.com/relay/en/manual/join-codes).
-You now need to [request all the allocation parameters](https://docs.unity.com/relay/manual/connection-flow#4) from the join code to join the game.
-To do that, call the `JoinAllocationAsync` method with your join code like so:
+To join a relay, a client requests all the allocation parameters from the join code to join the game.
+To do this, use the join code to call the `JoinAllocationAsync` method as the following code snippet demonstrates:

 ```csharp
 //Ask Unity Services to join a Relay allocation based on our join code JoinAllocation allocation = await Unity.Services.Relay.RelayService.Instance.JoinAllocationAsync(joinCode);
 ```
+For more information about the join code connection process, refer to [Connection flow](https://docs.unity.com/relay/manual/connection-flow#4).

 ## Pass allocation data to a transport component

-Now that you have an allocation (either by joining or hosting), you need to make all traffic coming from Netcode go through the Relay.
-To achieve that, you need to pass allocation parameters to your transport.
-For now, only the `UnityTransport` supports the Relay protocol.
-To pass allocation parameters to it, you first need to retrieve it from your `NetworkManager` like so:
+When an allocation exists, you need to make all traffic that comes from Netcode go through the Relay.
+To do this, perform the following actions to pass the allocation parameters to UnityTransport:
+1. Retrieve Unity transport from your `NetworkManager`:
 ```csharp
 //Retrieve the Unity transport used by the NetworkManager UnityTransport transport = NetworkManager.Singleton.gameObject.GetComponent<UnityTransport>();
 ```

-You can now call the method `SetRelayServerData` on the retrieved transport by passing the allocation data that you retrieved, as well as the connection type (here set to [dtls](https://docs.unity.com/relay/en/manual/dtls-encryption)).
+2. Call the method `SetRelayServerData` method on the retrieved transport by passing the allocation data that you retrieved, as well as the connection type (here set to [dtls](https://docs.unity.com/relay/en/manual/dtls-encryption)).
 For example:

 ```csharp
 transport.SetRelayServerData(new RelayServerData(allocation, connectionType:"dtls"));
 ```

-Your transport is now configured.
-You can call `StartClient`, `StartHost` or `StartServer` and use the Netcode library as usual.
+3. Call `StartClient`, `StartHost` or `StartServer` and use the Netcode library.

-# Code Snippets
+# Code sample

 Use the following code to work with the [Relay server](https://docs.unity.com/relay/en/manual/relay-servers).
 To start a server instead of a host, replace the `StartHost` call with `StartServer` in `StartHostWithRelay`.